Laci1953/RC2014-CPM/te/readme.txt

 I made a major improvement, allowing text files with long lines to be processed (lines with up to 145 chars for 80 column screens, up to 115 chars for 64 column screens).

-I have now also a TE adapted for Bill Shen's Z80ALL (Z80 at 25MHz, 4 x 32KB RAM, VGA 48x64, keyboard)
+I have now also a TE adapted for Bill Shen's Z80ALL (Z80 at 25MHz, 4 x 32KB RAM, VGA 48x64, keyboard).
+This version is fast enough to allow handling large files without the handicap of long waiting interval until the whole file is read - some seconds are enough...

 September 2023
 --------------